elianap/divexplorer_SIGMOD21_experiments/README.md

 ## Running the experiments

-You can refer to the [reproducibility report](https://github.com/elianap/divexplorer_SIGMOD21_experiments/blob/main/doc/Reproducibility_report_DivExplorer_SIGMOD_2021.pdf) available in the doc folder.
+You can refer to the [reproducibility report](https://github.com/elianap/divexplorer_SIGMOD21_experiments/blob/main/doc/Reproducibility_report_DivExplorer_SIGMOD_2021.pdf), available in the doc folder, for all the details.

 ### Running all experiments